linode/docs/docs/uptime/loadbalancing/how-to-use-haproxy-for-load-balancing.md

 ----

-## Introduction
+## What is HAProxy?

 HAProxy (High Availability Proxy) is a TCP/HTTP load balancer and proxy server that allows a webserver to spread incoming requests across multiple endpoints.
 This is useful in cases where too many concurrent connections over-saturate the capability of a single server.
-Instead of a client connecting to a single server which processes all of the requests, the client will connect to an HAProxy instance which will use a reverse proxy to forward the request to one of the available endpoints based on a load-balancing algorithm.
+Instead of a client connecting to a single server which processes all of the requests, the client will connect to an HAProxy instance, which will use a reverse proxy to forward the request to one of the available endpoints, based on a load-balancing algorithm.

-This guide will describe the installation and configuration of HAProxy for load balancing HTTP requests, but the configuration can be adapted for most load balancing scenarios.
+This guide will describe the installation and configuration of HAProxy for load-balancing HTTP requests, but the configuration can be adapted for most load-balancing scenarios.
 The setup is simplified from a typical production setup and will use a single HAProxy node with two web server nodes which will service the requests forwarded from the HAProxy node.

 ## Before You Begin